openwms/org.openwms.core.auth.keycloak/README.md

 **Validate User Endpoint**

-As soon as the user has been found, Keycloak calls the Validate endpoint with the username and the entered password in order to validate both are correct in the external service:
+As soon as the user has been found, Keycloak calls this endpoint with the username and the entered password in order to validate both are
+correct:

 `HTTP POST {Rest Schema}://{Service hostname}:{Service port}/auth/{tenantId}/users/validate`